-Welcome prospective trader.
+Welcome prospective trader!
 We’re excited to see you’re considering a career in trading.
 Though hard and at times stressful, trading can be an incredibly rewarding and lucrative career choice.
 Make the right decisions and you’ll never have to answer to another boss again.
 But make the wrong ones and… well, you know the risks.

-While in theory, ditching your overseer sounds incredibly good, it’s often the first step towards falling into motivationless and planless day.
+While in theory, ditching your overseer sounds incredibly good, it’s often the first step towards falling into the motivationless and planless day.
 Though you might resent your employer, they offer you a framework with set tasks at set times.
 When people are freed from these constraints, they often find themselves lost.
 If you’re going to trade, you need to be ready to enforce strict discipline and order on yourself.

-Without a closely adhered to framework, you’re probably going to lose whatever capital you put into the market.
+Without a closely adhered to a framework, you’re probably going to lose whatever capital you put into the market.
 Loosely trading with no order will ultimately lead you to doom and back to zero.
 Ask yourself the independent question again but this time offer yourself two answers.
-Do you yearn for independence because you hate being told what to do or is it because you’re a self-sufficient, self-motivator who can discipline and motivate yourself.
+Do you yearn for independence because you hate being told what to do or is it because you’re a self-sufficient, self-motivator who can discipline and motivate yourself?
 If it’s the former, you might want to rethink this decision.
 If it’s the latter, well, let’s go for it.

 The amount of discipline you’re going to need as a successful trader is immense.
-From managing your capital during crisis times, to avoiding the pitfalls of risk, you’ll need to bust your butt to learn and perfect all the skills necessary to stay afloat and hopefully thrive.
+From managing your capital during crisis times to avoiding the pitfalls of risk, you’ll need to bust your butt to learn and perfect all the skills necessary to stay afloat and hopefully thrive.

 But simply mastering these techniques will not bring success alone.
-Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successfully yourself.
+Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successful yourself.

-It’s likely you’ll start the learning process without any supervision but don’t fret, there are plenty of tutorials and guides available online.
+It’s likely you’ll start the learning process without any supervision, but don’t fret, there are plenty of tutorials and guides available online.
 One more disclaimer – the tolerance for errors is incredibly low in this field.
-The odds are you are will fail without the proper guidance.
+The odds are you will fail without the proper guidance.
 Prepare for this when you start the learning phase.

 Once you know that this is what you want and that this is what you’re going to go into, you should start looking for ways to learn.
 Be aware that there are thousands of systems and practice schemes on how to succeed as a trader.

-The reason there are so many is because trading is an individual skill.
+The reason there are so many is that trading is an individual skill.
 Every single trader has a different approach and a different interpretation of how it should be done.
 Your attitude towards education should be very flexible and open to many ways of thinking.
 Your goal here is to find the one that works for you.
 Most education systems you come across won’t fit you.
 You need to be prepared to sift through everything that is available before you settle on a program or course that works for you.

 Don’t pay until you learn and understand exactly what it is you can do based on your personality.
 Use the free version of whichever system clicks with your brain until you’re absolutely sure you’ve found the right one.
 Only then should you go and find the premium one and pay for further studies.